-- Governance & Corporate Responsibility (Member) - · Finance (Member)
+- · Governance & Corporate Responsibility (Member) - Finance (Member)

-W. Geoffrey Beattie serves as the Lead Independent Director.
+W. Ğeoffrey Beattie serves as the Lead Independent Director.
 Mr. Beattie has been the Chief Executive Officer of Generation Capital, a private investment company based in Toronto, Canada, since September 2013.
 He served previously as Chief Executive Officer of the Woodbridge Company Limited, a privately held investment company, and the majority shareholder of Thomson Reuters from March 1998 to December 2012, where he also served as Deputy Chairman from May 2000 to May 2013.
 Mr. Beattie currently serves as the Chairman of Relay Ventures, a Canadian venture capital firm.

-- Maple Leaf Foods (2009 present)

-- Fiera Capital Corporation (2018 present)
+Other Public Company Board Memberships in the Past Five Years: Maple Leaf Foods (2008 - 2023) Fiera Capital Corporation (2018 - 2023)

 - General Electric Company (2009 2019)

-- Acasta Enterprises Inc. (2015 2018)